bmanandhar/bijaya-github-io/README.md

 * footer element has not yet done properly

-### Here are a few screenshot-images that reflect he works I did in preparing this project.
+### Here are a few screenshot-images that reflect the works I did in preparing this project.
 <img src="screenshots/screen00.jpg"><br>

 <img src="screenshots/screen01.jpg"><br>